shaloo/docs.arcana/docs/howto/onboard_users/wallet_pwdless_login.md

 !!! note

       You can enable more than one authentication mechanism for dApp end users.
-In addition to passwordless login, you can also allow dApp users to onboard using other [supported authentication mechanisms]({{page.meta.arcana.root_rel_path}}/howto/config_social_providers.md).
+In addition to password-free login, you can also allow dApp users to onboard using other [supported authentication mechanisms]({{page.meta.arcana.root_rel_path}}/howto/config_social_providers.md).

 ### Step 2: Integrate with Arcana Auth SDK

 Use instructions here to [integrate with Arcana Auth SDK]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md)

-Trigger passwordless to onboard users.
+Trigger password-free to onboard users.
 Specify the email ID provided by the dApp user as the input.

 {% include "./code-snippets/auth_pwdless.md" %}